The Student Guide to Information Technology at Landmark College

 38. Does Landmark have a plan for keeping its hardware and software current, and if so, what is the replacement cycle?

 Landmark upgrades all of its publicly accessible computers in the Library and labs about every four years and maintains current versions of supported software on all computers.

 40. How does Landmark support printing for students, and is there a charge for this service?

-Students have access to printers on the network free of charge in the Library, labs, Student Center, Davis Hall, and Center for Academic Support.
+Students have access to printers on the network free of charge in the Library, classroom labs, and the Drake Center for Academic Support.
 Copiers are also available to students free of charge in various buildings across campus.

 41. Does Landmark provide wireless network coverage?
 If so, how much of the campus has wireless connectivity?

 Landmark has nearly ubiquitous wireless coverage on campus including in all classrooms and labs, residence halls, Library, gymnasium, auditoriums, café, and dining hall.

 42. Does Landmark support the purchase and use of e-textbooks?
 Do baseline hardware and software standards support this technology?